 The composition of UN police

 The United Nations Police occupy a unique role among the world’s police, with about 11,000 men and women from over 90 countries serving on the frontlines in 14 peace operations (figures as of August 2020).
 They are deployed as formed police units , individual police officers, which include specialized teams, contracted seconded police and civilian experts, which are deployed in United Nations peace operations.

-United Nations police officers are supported by the Police Division of the Department of Peacekeeping Operations, with its New York-based sections and the Brindisi-based Standing Police Capacity.
-At Headquarters, the Police Adviser is responsible for providing strategic advice and support on all policing issues to senior United Nations officials, as well as to heads of police components of operations led by the Department of Peacekeeping Operations and the Department of Political Affairs.
+United Nations police officers are supported by the Police Division of the Department of Peace Operations, with its New York-based sections and the Brindisi-based Standing Police Capacity.
+At Headquarters, the Police Adviser is responsible for providing strategic advice and support on all policing issues to senior United Nations officials, as well as to heads of police components of operations led by the Department of Peace Operations and the Department of Political Affairs.